myFavShrimp/arc/README.md

 ### Targets

-Targets define the remote systems where tasks will be executed.
+Targets define the systems where tasks will be executed.
 There are two types: individual systems and groups.

 #### Systems

+Systems can be either remote (accessed via SSH) or local (running on the Arc host machine).

+##### Remote Systems

-Systems represent individual servers with SSH connection details:
+Remote systems represent individual servers with SSH connection details:

 ```lua
 targets.systems["frontend-server"] = {